Blood on Snow

 Blood on Snow (Norwegian: Blod på snø) is a crime novel and thriller by Norwegian author Jo Nesbø.
 It was first published in Norway by Aschehoug in October 2014.
 Set in Oslo, Norway, a crime lord seeks the killing of his unfaithful wife by his hitman or "fixer".
 The hitman, Olav, falls in love with the woman that he is supposed to eliminate.
 The novel received a mixed reception, with praise for its fast pace but criticism for what some reviewers perceived as awkward first-person narration.
-A film adaption of the novel is underway.
+A film adaptation of the novel is underway.

 Premise

 Set in the late 1970s, Olav works as a contract killer for one of Oslo's most powerful crime bosses, Daniel Hoffman.
 Hoffman finds out that his wife, Corina, has been cheating on him, and he informs Olav of his new assignment: "fixing" Corina.
 Olav prepares for the job and proceeds to observe Corina in order to work out how to kill her without him or Hoffman getting caught by the police.
 While observing her, Olav begins to hesitate about whether to carry out the assignment.